pavlovmedia/JumbaLiar/README.md

 - `BACKEND_URL` must match the URL of the backend.

 ## TODO
-- Required and optional fields
-- Ability to configure additional metadata fields on data
+- Refer to [Projects](https://github.com/pavlovmedia/JumbaLiar/projects/1) page for open issues and features